yurimiva/Univeristy-notes/C0mpu73r_n37w0rk5/7h30ry/C0mput3r_n3tw0rk5_7h30ry.md

 A set of layers and protocols is called a **network architecture**, and its specifications must contain enough information to build or write each layer so that it follows the correct protocol.
 The implementation and specification of the layers is not part of the network architecture.
 A list of protocols used by a certain system is called **protocol stack**.

 We need to make our network reliable, but:
 1) There is a chance that some of the bits received will be damaged.
-We can use **error detection**, which will transmit  the message again until it is received correctly, or **error correction** where we recover the correct message from the possibly incorrect bits.
+We use **error detection**, which will transmit  the message again until it is received correctly, or **error correction** where we recover the correct message from the possibly incorrect bits.
 They are used in lower layers to protect packets sent over, and in higher layers to check that the right contents were received;
 2) We need to find a working path through a network.
 Often there are multiple paths between a source and destination, and in a large network, there may be some links or routers that are broken.
 We do this decision with **routing**;
 3) Over time, networks grow larger and new designs emerge that need to be connected to the existing network with the help of **protocol layering**.
 Every layer needs a mechanism for identifying the senders and receivers involved in that particular message, by **addressing** or **naming** them, for the lower and higher layers respectively;
 4) An aspect of growth is that different network technologies often have different limitations.
 This leads to mechanisms for disassembling, transmitting, and then reassembling messages, known as **internetworking**;